wanderine/BROCCOLI/README.md

 --------------------------------------------------------------------

 The software is made with OpenCL and QT.
+BROCCOLI runs on Windows, Linux and Mac.